At Balaclava, our school motto is “When we look after ourselves and we look after one another, we all succeed”.

 Parents and students are asked to review the “Bus Code of Conduct” rules and return the tear-off portion to the school.
 Should your child be reported for a disciplinary reason by the bus driver, you shall be notified.
 Should this happen twice, the privilege of riding the bus will be removed for a minimum of 3 days.
 In the past, if bus privileges were removed, a student-paid taxi has proven to be the most effective method of assuring co-operative behaviour in the future.

 The office will not be handling any bus notes that deal with changes in buses for play dates, parties, or other social reasons.
 We will make accommodations for emergency situations only.
 Please make your after school arrangements before you send your child to school in the morning as the office is a very busy place, and we will not continually disrupt the learning environment of the classroom to deliver messages to students throughout the school day.
 Emergencies accepted of course.
+Any requests to change from assigned bus routes requires courtesy transportation approval and please allow 48 hours for these types of requests.

 (as developed by the HWDSB)